 Please describe your past and/or present farming experience

 We’ve been farming organically in Southern Appalachia for more than 15 years.
 We are very small scale and incorporate permaculture, no-till and biodynamics into our farming with a goal of a closed system.
 We produce plant starts, truck, hemp, eggs, raw jersey cow’s milk, and beef.
 Our intention is to return to New England to be closer to family and continue farming.
 We are preparing to sell the farm and passive solar home we built outside of Asheville, NC.
 We seek to buy a farm that has been managed organically or at least can qualify for certification, and has some infrastructure in place for cattle.
 We need a move in ready home, preferably passive solar, if not must be at a minimum well insulated with good windows.
 We’d love to find a fruit or berry farm.
-We will pay cash up to 325K contingent upon the sale of our current farm.
+We will pay cash up to 350K contingent upon the sale of our current farm.
 We can go higher for a working farm with infrastructure in place that includes equipment.
 We strongly prefer property that is in conservation or is a good candidate for conservation.

 Are you currently farming?